Chris Christenson (surfboard shaper): Background

-Born and raised in Southern California, Chris' passion for surfing began at a young age.
-When Chris wasn't surfing the local beach breaks between Seal Beach and Newport Beach, he was exploring the snow at his grandparents' cabin in the San Bernardino mountains, or was teeing up on the Long Beach Navy golf course.
-Growing up, Chris would often watch his next door neighbor shape surfboards in his garage, but it wasn't until Chris was 18 and on a golf/academic scholarship at Point Loma Nazarene University that he bought his first surfboard blank, borrowed his neighbor's tools, and shaped his first board – a moment that would forever propel him down a path of most resistance.
+Born and raised in Southern California, Christenson's passionately pursued a variety of activities including surfing at Seal Beach and Newport Beach, hiking in the San Bernardino mountains where his grandparents had a cottage, or golfing.
+Growing up, Christenson would often watch his next door neighbor shape surfboards in his garage, but it wasn't until he was 18 and on a golf/academic scholarship at Point Loma Nazarene University that he bought his first surfboard blank, borrowed his neighbor's tools, and shaped his first board.

 Shaping career

-In 1992, Chris' shaping career began with a six-year apprenticeship to shaping legend, Dick Brewer (1936-2022).
-It was perfecting the skill of shaping boards under Brewer, and the influence of his then neighbor, Skip Frye, that solidified Chris' abilities to design and shape any size surfboard, which would later open the door to shaping big wave guns for the world's best big wave surfers.
-Chris' boards were ridden by legendary big wave surfer Greg Long through two big wave world titles, wins at the 2008 Mavericks surf contest and 2009 Quiksilver In Memory of Eddie Aikau big-wave contest, and multiple XXL awards.
-Ian Walsh took home the 2018 Ride of the Year and Tube of the Year at the WSL Big Wave Awards for a massive wave he rode on a Christenson board to win the Pe’ahi Challenge in 2017.
-A reputation for being a punk rock, forward thinker, with a connection to the past, Chris shapes everything from daggers to fish shapes for an elite customer base that includes top surfers worldwide to pro baseball and football stars, rock musicians and surfers on all sorts of waves and with unique style who appreciate handcrafted design.
-Christenson Surfboards currently offers 30 different models, along with endless custom designs created by Chris.
+In 1992, Christensen's shaping career began with a six-year apprenticeship under Dick Brewer (1936-2022), as well as the influence of his then neighbor, Skip Frye.
+Christensen's boards were ridden by legendary big wave surfer Greg Long through two big wave world titles, wins at the 2008 Mavericks surf contest and 2009 Quiksilver In Memory of Eddie Aikau big-wave contest, and multiple XXL awards.
+Ian Walsh took home the 2018 Ride of the Year and Tube of the Year at the WSL Big Wave Awards for a massive wave he rode on a Christensen board to win the Pe’ahi Challenge in 2017.
+Christensen shapes daggers, retro fishes and longboards, among others, for an elite customer base that includes top surfers worldwide to pro baseball and football stars, rock musicians and surfers on all sorts of waves, and with handcrafted designs.
+Cristensen has once said, "A lot of my traditional designs, I designed as if the late sixties never stopped...that period was rad."
+Christensen Surfboards currently offers 30 different models, along with custom designs created by Chris.

-In 2012, Chris acquired Moonlight Glassing, which is now located next to Christenson Surfboards in San Marcos, CA. Moonlight Glassing is a legendary shop in the southern California surfboard crafting world.
+In 2012, Chris acquired Moonlight Glassing, which is now located next to Christenson Surfboards in San Marcos, CA. Moonlight Glassing is a shop in the southern California surfboard crafting world.
 Christenson boards are glassed at Moonlight along with dozens of other shapers' surfboards.